-At the beginning of this year, Marie Kondo had the whole world spring cleaning from the palm of her hand.
+At the beginning of 2019, Marie Kondo had the whole world spring cleaning from the palm of her hand.

 Her Netflix series, Tidying Up with Marie Kondo, forced us to take a look around our over-cluttered, under-organised living spaces and seriously reassess our choices.
 Suddenly, we were confronted by the fact that nothing in our lives sparked joy anymore, and so we collectively hauled all our possessions to the charity bin—causing an influx of donations so great, that some thrift stores had to publicly announce they could no longer accept any more of our joyless crap.